 Step 6: Negotiate Your Rate

-When you know your options, you’re able to negotiate your purchase and rate.
+When you are aware of your options, you can better negotiate your purchase and rate.
 Don’t be afraid to haggle with an RV dealership, as they frequently expect to negotiate RV sales.
 The purchase price, features, and terms of a loan are all fair game during negotiation.
-Don’t be scared to ask for the moon!

 Many RV dealers will negotiate and sweeten the purchase agreement if they know you have access to financing elsewhere.
-Try to get them to meet or beat your best RV loan offer, and don’t be afraid to get your loan from somewhere else if it offers better value.
+Try to get them to meet or exceed your best RV loan offer, and don’t be afraid to get your loan from somewhere else if it offers better value.
 You can use an RV loan from a different lender to purchase an RV at your chosen dealership or use the dealership’s finance facilities.
-Don’t be shy – haggle for all your worth!

 How To Qualify for RV Financing

-Once these issues are sorted, you can compare loan offerings and apply for one that suits you.
+Once all of these components are sorted, you can compare loan offerings and apply for one that best suits you.

 RV Insurance

-Before you can buy a recreational vehicle, you need proof of RV insurance in order for most lenders to give you a loan.
+Before you can buy a recreational vehicle, most lenders will require proof of RV insurance.
 Make sure you talk to your insurance company and get enough coverage to meet the lender’s requirements.
 Keep in mind that the insurance will add to your monthly costs, so budget for that as well.

 If you need help finding the best RV insurance options, click here.